MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ms.service: identity-platform
 ms.topic: how-to
 titleSuffix: Microsoft identity platform
-#customer intent: As a Microsoft Entra External ID customer, I want to learn how to configure a custom email provider for one time code send events, so that I can use my own email provider to send one time codes.
+#customer intent: As a Microsoft Entra External ID customer, I want to learn how to configure a custom email provider for one time passcode send events, so that I can use my own email provider to send one time passcodes.
 ---

-# Configure a custom email provider for one time code send events (preview)
+# Configure a custom email provider for one time passcode send events (preview)

 [!INCLUDE [applies-to-external-only](../external-id/includes/applies-to-external-only.md)]

-This article provides a guide on configuring and setting up a custom email provider for the One Time Code Send event type.
-The event is triggered when a one time code email is activated, it allows you to call a REST API to use your own email provider by calling a REST API.
+This article provides a guide on configuring and setting up a custom email provider for the One Time Passcode (OTP) Send event type.
+The event is triggered when an OTP email is activated, it allows you to call a REST API to use your own email provider by calling a REST API.

 > [!TIP]
 > [![Try it now](media/common/try-it-now.png)](https://woodgrovedemo.com/#usecase=CustomEmailOTP)